Luca23C/ERL_Second_Assignment/README.md

 It manages the robot's state with continuous feedback and position updates.
 Improvements could include thread safety, configurable parameters, and more robust validations.

 ## Results ##
+In this section, it is possible to see the entire simulation running:

 ## Problems encountered and possible improvements ##